Delivering on the Internet’s Promise for Global E-Commerce Reach

 Challenges

-A few years ago, the team began looking for an in-memory computing platform that supported secure internode communications in their server cluster.
+A few years ago, the team began looking for an in-memory technology that supported secure internode communications in their server cluster.
 In their growing business environment, performance and resilience were critical top-of-mind issues.
 They needed real-time visibility into the transactional flow between nodes.
-They felt that pursuing an in-memory solution would provide them the performance levels they needed, but they also needed extremely high levels of business continuity.
+They felt that pursuing an in-memory solution would provide them with the performance levels they needed, but they also needed extremely high levels of business continuity.
 They also felt they could leverage an in-memory technology as a caching mechanism on the database data for their microservices.

 Just as importantly, regulatory compliance was a factor in their initiative.
-Regulations like the Payment Card Industry Data Security Standard (PCI DSS, or sometimes just PCI) was an inherent part of their business.
+Regulations like the Payment Card Industry Data Security Standard (PCI DSS, or sometimes just PCI) were an inherent part of their business.
 Having a platform that could simplify their compliance effort and reduce the risk of violation would be ideal.

 One requirement of PCI is implementing processes and technologies that will protect cardholder data from unauthorized access.
 This generally includes a combination of authentication/authorization controls plus encryption.
 The former ensures that only authorized personnel can access the data when going through legitimate access points.
 The latter ensures that the data is protected from a wide variety of system breaches like “eavesdropping” (i.e., when a hacker captures network traffic of transmitted data between nodes).